akakist/megatron/README.md

 They did something on the IBM 360 of 1964 that they cannot do now, with computers a million times more powerful.
 I tried to find and repeat their logic.
 In principle, the logic of Megatron somewhat repeats the logic of the DRAGON language, only without the graphic part, but with the help of megatron you can implement activity diagrams almost in a visual form.

-ZZY: I measured it with a server on MacOS, my speed is 2 times faster, the first measurement was with the server in debug mode, it is there by default..